Family: Araliaceae (Ginseng Family)

 U.S. Present: AL, AZ, CA, FL, GA, HI, IL, IN, KY, LA, MA, MD, MI, MO, MS, NC, NJ, NY, OH, OR, PA, SC, TN, TX, UT, VA, WA, WV

-Distribution: English ivy has been reported to be invasive in natural areas in 18 states and the District of Columbia.
+Distribution in Texas: English ivy has been reported to be invasive in natural areas in 18 states and the District of Columbia.

 List All Observations of Hedera helix reported by Citizen Scientists